 A study done in 2011 by Harvard University of 38,000 middle-aged adult men found that drinking one or two beers a day would reduce the chance of developing type 2 diabetes by 25%.

-The alcohol contained in the beer increases a drinker’s sensitivity to insulin, which has resulted in helping to prevent the onset of diabetes.
+The alcohol in the beer increases a drinker’s sensitivity to insulin, which has resulted in helping to prevent the onset of diabetes.

 The best alcoholic drinks for those with diabetes are: